Jesus in Islam

-The fact that Jesus (peace be upon him) performed miracles does not mean that he was anything more than a humble slave of God (Allah) and His Messenger.
-In fact many Messengers performed miracles, including Noah, Moses and Muhammad (may peace be upon them all) and these miracles only took place by the permission of Allah, so as to prove the authenticity of the Messenger.
+The fact that Jesus (peace be upon him) performed miracles does not mean that he was anything more than a humble servant of God (Allah) and His Messenger.
+In fact, many Messengers performed miracles, including Noah, Moses and Muhammad (may peace be upon them all) and these miracles only took place by the permission of Allah, so as to prove the authenticity of the Messenger.

 Crucifixion or Cruci-fiction?